Information for exchange students

 - (Very good)

-The Dutch law requires everyone to have a healthcare insurance, this applies to every visitor that will be staying for a longer period of time, also students that are staying for just a few months.
+The Dutch law requires everyone to have a healthcare insurance, this applies to every visitor that will be staying for a longer period of time, also exchange students that are staying for just a few months.

 There are three possibilities: